yu-z/hcDMR_caller/README.md

 ## Run hcDMR caller

-1) Step 1 - generate methratio file from aligned bam file:
+### Step 1 - generate methratio file from aligned bam file:

-Required files:
+* Required files:

-input_file_name.bam # WGBS mapped read file
-Ath_ChrAll.fa # It is a fasta file of A. thaliana genome (TAIR10), which can be found in the folder /Reference
+input_file_name.bam *WGBS mapped read file* Ath_ChrAll.fa *It is a fasta file of A. thaliana genome (TAIR10), which can be found in the folder /Reference*

 Required scripts:
-methratio_alt.py #This scirpt was from Package of BSMAP, generating methratio file.
+methratio_alt.py *This scirpt was from Package of BSMAP, generating methratio file*

 example usage:
 python methratio_alt.py --Steve --ref=Ath_ChrAll.fa --out=input_file_name -u -z -r input_file_name.bam

 This step will output a methratio file: input_file_name.gz

-2) Step 2 - count the C and CT count at every position in the genome
+* Step 2 - count the C and CT count at every position in the genome

 Required files:
-input_file_name.gz # output from methratio_alt.py script
+input_file_name.gz *output from methratio_alt.py script*
-TAIR10_v2.cytosine.gz # can be found in the folder /Reference
+TAIR10_v2.cytosine.gz *can be found in the folder /Reference*

 Input scripts:
 BSmap2cytosine.pl